alvaroassmus/mendATC/README.md

   3. Go to project folder and run `composer install`, be sure to have all the php dependencies required for laravel project or, it will fail.
   4. Be sure to have the REDIS server up and running.
   5. Run `php artisan serve` command from terminal and go to the <a href="http://127.0.0.1:8000" target="_blank">localhost</a> URL.
+  6. Use each of the options in the UI and check REST answers in the browser console.

 ## Unit and Feature Testing